 Read more about investments.

 We include most real estate assets you own in your assets test.
-But not your principal home and up to the first 2 hectares of land it’s on.
+This generally doesn’t include your principal home and up to the first 2 hectares of land it’s on.

 - rent out

-- leave vacant for any amount of time (i.e. a holiday home)
+- leave vacant for any amount of time, such as a holiday home

 - let someone else live in for free.

-We assess your home differently if you own and live on a farm.
+If you own and live on a farm, we assess your home differently.
 Read more about how we assess rural customers and primary producers.